 This one is from weedandguitars:

 I used to manage garbage men in Oakland.
-Routinely found dead animals, remnants of large marijuana harvests, and weapons.
+Routinely found dead animals, remnants of large weed harvests, and weapons.
 Once we found a rejected prosthetic limb.

 Also, pretty regularly, the FBI will have a trash company pick up the trash of someone under investigation so they can go through it.

 I spent some years in the trash/recycling industry.
 I remember a guy at a metal recycling center trying to cash in bronze grave headstones.
-He was arrested.
+He was hauled in.